AAlbers341/project1_coffee_analysis/README.md

 SOURCE: [(_DA Project 1 Presentation_)](https://docs.google.com/presentation/d/12hQMXLd9lk7Ea1zWZkNdEmJW424H0HtRnmNWWuCnCb8/edit#slide=id.g2ad83fcf0fa_0_17)

 ### 6. Conclusion
-Our analysis offer a comprehensive exploration of various aspects of the coffee industry and climate phenomena, specifically focusing on coffee production, prices, and the influence of El Nino and La Nina.
+Our analysis offers a comprehensive exploration of various aspects of the **coffee** industry and climate phenomena, specifically focusing on coffee production, prices, and the influence of **El Nino and La Nina**.
+While the insights gained from these analyses are invaluable for understanding the complex dynamics of the **global coffee market** and the interplay between **environmental factors** and agricultural production, the **correlation** between Arabica and Robusta **coffee prices** and the **Oceanic Index** (El Nino and La Nina) suggests that while meteorological conditions may have some impact on coffee prices, they are likely **_not_** the sole influencing factor.